sqweelygig/supercool-servers/README.md

 The workflow also has several data-processing stages that use the data gathered to model and recommend thermal schedules.
 These are piped together and are pure functions, which provides the advantage of divorcing all complicated mathematics from state and easing unit testing.
 Where these require input from several data gathering phases and therefore rely on coordination, they reside in the coordinating class.

+By architecting the workflow in this manner, each stage is responsible for its data, render and pace, on the condition that the updates it emits are typed suitably for the overall analysis.
+This architecture minimises and specifies the coupling between the analysis and survey phases while keeping each phase and the UX cohesive.

 ![Overview of how the classes and types interact](docs/class_diagram.png)